-At Nepal tours we have a steadfast policy when it comes to Responsible Tourism and it is simply not just a term that we incorporate in our brochures to impress our clients; all our activities and itineraries are fashioned in a way that social, cultural and environmental issues remain the core of our operations.
+At Nepaltours we have a steadfast policy when it comes to Responsible Tourism and it is simply not just a term that we incorporate in our brochures to impress our clients; all our activities and itineraries are fashioned in a way that social, cultural and environmental issues remain the core of our operations.
 Our business policies and practices are formulated so that they do not adversely affect these factors and that they are not impacted in the longer term.

 We have immense consideration for the local communities and always practically ensure that they benefit from our ventures with minimum or no undesirable impact on the environment.
 We understand and appreciate that social, cultural and religious factors are sensitive issues and its preservation is crucial to sustainable tourism.
 Our itineraries are specifically tailored to ensure low volume holidays which consequently mean low impact on the environment.
 We are sensitive to the fragility of the places that we visit and feel that we have to give something substantial back to the community that we benefit from.
-Nepal Tours has been given five star rating for Sustainable Tourism by the Association of Independent Tourism Operators (AITO).
+Nepal Tours has been given a five-star rating for Sustainable Tourism by the Association of Independent Tourism Operators (AITO).

 Nepal Tours assures you of an experience that will be etched in your memories for years to come.
 We will take you on an exotic journey through the historically, culturally and environmentally beautiful Nepal by providing you services of the most experienced and knowledgeable leaders in the trade, personalized hospitality that extends absolute cooperation and wonderful company.
-Our trekking crew and leaders have had years experience behind them and this ensures that your holiday will be free from any kind of hassle and uneasiness.
+Our trekking crew and leaders have had years of experience behind them and this ensures that your holiday will be free from any kind of hassle and uneasiness.
 We are confident that once you place yourselves under our care, your holiday will be a smooth and relaxing one.

 Minimizing Environmental Impact